-21 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered senior/key personnel if their involvement meets this definition.
-Consultants, graduate students, and those with a postdoctoral role also may be considered senior/key personnel if they meet this definition.
+&lt;sup>27 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered Senior/Key Personnel if their involvement meets this definition.
+Consultants, graduate students, and those with a postdoctoral role also may be considered Senior/Key Personnel if they meet this definition.

-- 1. Entity name, website address and physical address; - 2.
-The identity of all owners, principal investigators, project managers, and senior/key personnel who are a party to any Foreign Government-Sponsored Talent Recruitment Program of a foreign country of risk (i.e., China, Iran, North Korea, and Russia); - 3.
-The existence of any joint venture or subsidiary that is based in, funded by, or has a foreign affiliation with any foreign country of risk; - Any current or pending contractual or financial obligation or other agreement specific to a business arrangement, or joint venture-like arrangement with an enterprise owned by a foreign state or any foreign entity; - 5.
-Percentage, if any, that the proposed recipient or subrecipient has foreign ownership or control; - 6.
-Percentage, if any, that the proposed recipient or subrecipient is wholly or partially owned by an entity in a foreign country of risk; - 7.
-Percentage, if any, of venture capital or institutional investment by an entity that has a general partner or individual holding a leadership role in such entity who has a foreign affiliation with any foreign country of risk; - 8.
-Any technology licensing or intellectual property sales to a foreign country of risk, during the 5-year period preceding submission of the proposal; - 9.
-Any foreign business entity, offshore entity, or entity outside the U.S. related to the proposed recipient or subrecipient; - 10.
+- 7. Percentage, if any, of venture capital or institutional investment by an entity that has a general partner or individual holding a leadership role in such entity who has a foreign affiliation with any foreign country of risk; - Any technology licensing or intellectual property sales to a foreign country of risk, during the 5-year period preceding submission of the proposal; - 9.
+Any foreign business entity, offshore entity, or entity outside the United States related to the proposed recipient or subrecipient; - 10.
 Complete list of all directors (and board observers), including their full name, citizenship and shareholder affiliation, date of appointment, duration of term, as well as a description of observer rights as applicable; - 11.
 Complete capitalization table for your entity, including all equity interests (including LLC and partnership interests, as well as derivative securities).
 Include both the number of shares issued to each equity holder, as well as the percentage of that series and all equity on a fully diluted basis.
 Identify the principal place of incorporation (or organization) for each equity holder.
 If the equity holder is a natural person, identify the citizenship(s).
-If the recipient or subrecipient is a publicly traded company, provide the above information for shareholders with an interest greater than five percent; - 12.
+If the recipient or subrecipient is a publicly traded company, provide the above information for shareholders with an interest greater than 5%; - 12.
 A summary table identifying all rounds of financing, the purchase dates, the investors for each round, and all the associated governance and information rights obtained by investors during each round of financing; and - 13.
 An organization chart to illustrate the relationship between your entity and the immediate parent, ultimate parent, and any intermediate parent, as well as any subsidiary or affiliates.
 Identify where each entity is incorporated.